wangjun-microsoft/Cognitive-Documentation/Content/en-us/LUIS/Manage-Keys.md

 -->

 #Manage your keys
 A key is your passport to the server allowing you to publish your app to be used by end users.
-LUIS requires these types of keys:
+LUIS has three different types of keys:

 * **Programmatic API Key:** Created automatically per LUIS account and you don't have to buy it.
 It enables you to author and edit your application using LUIS programmatic APIs.
 [Click here for a complete API Reference](APIReference.md).

 * **Endpoint Key(s):** You need to buy it from Microsoft Azure portal.
-It is essential for publishing your app and accessing its HTTP endpoint.
-This key reflects your quota of endpoint hits based on the usage plan you specified for creating the key.
+It is essential for publishing your app and accessing your HTTP endpoint.
+This key reflects your quota of endpoint hits based on the usage plan you specified while creating the key.

 * **External Key(s):** You need to buy an external key only if you want to use any external services with LUIS (e.g. Bing Spell Check service).